billymeinke/cc-toolkits/README.md

 The CC Toolkits project is built with HTML and Markdown pages, strung together with a static website generator called Jekyll, and hosted on the social coding website Github.
 The site has been set up to make it simple for anyone to suggest updates and edit to the site's pages (mostly consisting of toolkits), add new pages/toolkits to the site, or to clone/fork the site to make a CC affiliate-focused toolkit site.

+##Remix this

+Only basic HTML knowledge is needed to help with the CC toolkits project.
+For people that have web design or development skills, you're encouraged to make pull requests with your styling and functionality changes.
+And if your changes aren't rolled into the main CC Toolkits site, you can always use them on [your own fork](https://help.github.com/articles/fork-a-repo/).

 ![Imgur](http://i.imgur.com/sLOIBgCl.png)

 Content (images, videos, other media) on the website is licensed as marked, and is otherwise licensed under a CC BY 4.0 International License.
 See http://creativecommons.org/licenses/by/4.0/ for more information.
 The site is based on the [Freelancer Theme](https://github.com/jeromelachaud/freelancer-theme) by Jerome Lachaud, which utilizes the [Bootstrap framework](http://getbootstrap.com/), licensed under an [MIT license](https://github.com/twbs/bootstrap/blob/master/LICENSE) .